-Whether you’re moving to a new country, or just traveling to a new city, adapting to your new surroundings can be equally exciting and nerve-wracking.
-From exploring new places, trying new foods, and meeting new people, there is so much you can do when familiarizing yourself in new surroundings.
+Whether you’re moving to a new country, or just travelling to a new city, adapting to your new surroundings can be equally exciting and nerve-wracking.
+From exploring new places, trying new foods, and meeting new people, there is so much you can do when familiarising yourself in new surroundings.

 Wherever you’re heading, here are some tips to get the most out of exploring a new country.

 1. Learn the language

 If you’re moving to a country that speaks a language you don’t know, it’s a no-brainer that you pick up the language to help you get around more easily.
 Even if you’re only visiting for a few days, picking up a few handy phrases can make life a lot easier.
 From ordering food at a restaurant and giving a taxi driver directions to looking for apartments and meeting new friends.

 Sign up for language classes or join a language exchange group to practice the language for free, and don’t be afraid to make mistakes!